-RTC meeting on November 14, 2023
+RTC meeting on November 26, 2024

 - RTC members gave county transportation updates - KIPDA staff presented the Goals and Objectives to Committee members.
 Committee members reviewed and approved them. - KIPDA staff presented to council members the Regional Transportation Committee Bylaws.
-Committee members reviewed and approved them. - KIPDA staff presented snow and ice removal priority maps to the Committee. - KYTC Guest Speaker Scott Tipton, District 5 Branch Manager
+Committee members reviewed and approved them, including a change in the number of voting members required to constitute a quorum from 4 to 3. - KIPDA staff presented FHWA guide, "Proven Safety Countermeasures in Rural Communities."

-3. RTC meeting on January 25, 2024
+RTC meeting on February 27, 2025